 It is important to know that a tenant may only be represented through his/her registered owner of the unit, as the Body Corporate does not normally enter into correspondence with a tenant.

 It is essential to realize that there are two types of rules within a complex:

 Trustees have a duty to act in the best interests of the complex at all times and they should set the example.
-If a member of the Body Corporate feels that an individual – regardless if he/she is a Trustee – is behaving outside the conduct rules, they are fully entitled to make a written representation to Trustees.
+If a member of the Body Corporate feels that an individual – regardless if he/she is a Trustee – is behaving outside the Conduct Rules, they are fully entitled to make a written representation to Trustees.
 Trustees would then be obliged to discipline their own if required.

-The Trustees or managing agent usually sends the first written warning to the registered owner that some transgression has taken place and request that it be resolved.
+The Trustees or Managing Agent usually sends the first written warning to the registered owner that some transgression has taken place and requests that it be resolved.
 The second written warning will be firmer and usually advises the owner that if the situation is not resolved within a required time period then the Trustees will take further action, usually through an attorney.
 The third and final warning might be from an attorney, advising the owner that the situation has not been resolved and they demand that the matter be taken to arbitration.
 Owners who are in breach of the rules must be aware that the administration and legal costs will be recovered from them.

-It’s therefore important to ensure that you’re fully aware of the rules within your sectional title complex and if you’re renting out your property, that your tenants are too.
+It’s therefore important to ensure that you’re fully aware of the rules within your Sectional Title Complex and if you’re renting out your property, that your tenants are too.

 The most important duties of the Trustees are summarized in Management Rule 28 which provides that apart from performing the duties specified in the Act, the Trustees should control, manage and administer the common property as well as enforce the Conduct Rules in place.
 It’s essential for Trustees to invest in training for community scheme bodies corporate to help guide them in their role.